hectorqlucero/lst/README.md

    lein install
    ```

-   You can now use `ls` as a template for new projects on your machine.
+   You can now use `lst` as a template for new projects on your machine.

 ---